Janggi: Cannons

 These are labelled po 포 (包).
 Each player has two cannons.
 The cannons are placed on the row behind the soldiers, directly in front of the horses (if the horses are put on the file next to the chariots).
 The cannon moves by jumping another piece horizontally or vertically.
 The jump can be performed over any distance provided that there is exactly one piece anywhere between the original position and the target.
 To capture a piece, there must be exactly one piece (friendly or otherwise) between the cannon and the piece to be captured.
 The cannon then moves to that point and captures the piece.
 They may also move or capture diagonally along the diagonal lines in either palace, provided there is an intervening piece in the centre (i.e. it can only happen if the cannon is at a corner of the palace) They are powerful at the beginning of the game when "hurdles" are plentiful, but lose value rapidly with attrition.
 The other piece over which the cannon jumps may not be another cannon, nor can a cannon capture another cannon.
-In the diagram below, the blue cannon can move to the blue circles but not to the red ones; the blue and the red cannons in the palaces cannot capture one another.
+In the diagram below, the blue cannon can move to the blue circles but not to the red ones; it can also capture the red horse, but it cannot capture (nor be captured by) the red cannon in the other palace.
 The right red cannon cannot capture the blue chariot either.
 Unlike xiangqi, janggi requires cannons to jump to move, as well as capture.
 This means in the starting position, there are no valid moves available for the cannon.

 Soldiers

 These are labelled byeong 병 (兵) (soldiers, general term for a soldier) for Red and jol 졸 (卒) (also means soldiers, usually lowest ranking soldiers) for Blue.
 Each side has five soldiers, initially placed on alternating points, one row back from the edge of where the river would be in xiangqi.
 Unlike pawns in Western chess, they move and capture one point either straight forward or sideways (unlike xiangqi, where soldiers must cross the "river" to be able to move sideways.)
 There is no promotion; once they reach the end of the board they may only move sideways.
-Soldiers may also move one point diagonally forward when within the enemy palace.
+Soldiers may also move one point diagonally forward along the diagonal lines of the enemy palace.